kujenga/website/content/about.md

 When I'm not at my computer, you are likely to find me out on a bike or working my way up a rock wall.

+You can reach me via email at the address `hi@` the domain for this site.

 <!-- TODO: reference revamped project page as well -->